Skip to main content

 essaysCommon Appwritingadmissions

-The Common Application personal statement is your best chance to show colleges who you are beyond your grades and test scores.
-But most students blow it by making the same preventable mistakes.
-Here are the five deadliest ones.
+The Common App personal statement is your 650 words to show colleges who you are beyond grades and test scores.
+The same five preventable mistakes sink essay after essay.
+Here they are.

 Mistake 1: Writing What You Think They Want to Hear